Jeffcaruso/capstone-Setup_Repo/README.md

 ## Purpose
 This repository is intended to support you configuring your Docker container to use Google Test to support your Test Driven Development

-## Steps for you to follow for Setup
+## Steps for you to follow for Setup of gTest
 1. Setup container following [CSS Wiki Instructions](https://csswiki.uwb.edu/css-linux-lab-docker-image/)
     1. NOTE: You will need to sign in with your UW NET ID
 1. CSS Wiki on how to [open Docker container](https://csswiki.uwb.edu/attach-vscode-to-csslab-docker-container/)